-We pretty much couldn’t live without moms, right? . . . considering that’s how we came into this world.
+We pretty much couldn’t live without moms, right? . . . since that’s how we got here, anyway.
 The list is long when I think of all my mom has done for me and what I love about her . . .

 - having summer birthday parties for me when I was little